Hiking Table Mountain to the Table Mountain dams

-Hiking Table Mountain to the 5 dams is wonderful experience.
-Many people who live in Cape Town, don’t even know that that these dams exist and that Table Mountain is in fact home to 5 dams that were built long ago for water supply to the region.
+Hiking Table Mountain to the five Table Mountain dams is a wonderful experience.
+Yet, many people living in Cape Town don’t even know that these dams exist.
+They were built years ago to supply water to the region.

-There are several Table Mountain hiking routes that will lead to and around these dams and you can even take the cable car up and then hike across the mountain to get there.
-Depending on which dam you go to, hiking up Kasteelspoort, Skeleton Gorge or Constantia Nek will be the most direct routes.
-While you’re there, you can take advantage of the beautiful scenery and picturesque views.
-Hiking around the Table Mountain dams is a very peaceful and tranquil experience, the scenery here is incredible.
+There are several Table Mountain hiking routes that lead to and around the dams.
+One can even take the Table Mountain cable car up and then hike across the mountain to get there.
+Depending on which dam you plan to visit, hiking up Kasteelspoort, Skeleton Gorge or Constantia Nek are the most direct routes.